 Description And Comments

-The ride greatly benefited from a 2014 upgrade, which added additional figures and enhanced the 'Under the Sea' scene with vibrant 'black light.'
+The ride greatly benefited from a 2014 upgrade, which added more figures and enhanced the “Under the Sea” scene with vibrant black light.
 However, though the ride is colorful and kinetic, it still suffers from shortchanged storytelling, especially in the unsatisfyingly abrupt finale.
-While it's a welcome addition to DCA's short roster of kid-friendly indoor rides, anyone expecting a modern-day classic to compete with Haunted Mansion and Pirates of the Caribbean (as the reported $100-million budget might suggest) may come away somewhat disappointed.
+While it’s a welcome addition to DCA’s short roster of kid-friendly indoor rides, anyone expecting a modern-day classic to compete with Haunted Mansion and Pirates of the Caribbean may come away somewhat disappointed.
 But this family from Arvada, Colorado, thinks the ride serves its supporting role well:

-As one of the park's newest attractions and one that's suitable for most small children, The Little Mermaid can attract long lines as soon as the park opens on peak days.
+As one of the park’s newer attractions and one that’s suitable for most small children, The Little Mermaid can attract long lines as soon as the park opens on peak days.
 (On a positive note, this should reduce some of the early-morning demand for Toy Story Midway Mania! and Cars Land.)
 This attraction does not have FastPass.
 However, the Omnimover ride system is capable of efficiently handling more than 2,000 guests per hour, keeping lines moving swiftly even on busy days.
 If you find the line prohibitive, check back in the late afternoon, when you will often be able to walk on with little wait.

 Pleasant but underwhelming.